socretes/AngularTimelineMongo/README.md

 Some outstanding issues:

-Haven't been able to hook up validation (not sure why this isn't firing)
+Jon: Haven't been able to hook up validation (not sure why this isn't firing)

 No tests (shame on me)